1. Connect company objectives to your team

 See what a few of the great departments at Mars Marmalades are planning as key results for Q3 to support the company-wide goals:

-- Conduct consumer trend research (first month of Q3);
+- Conduct consumer trend research and interview 250 consumers to identify top 3 trends and preferences (first month of Q3);

 - Develop 7 new flavors (first month of Q3);

-- Conduct focus group research with the 7 new flavors (month 2);
+- Launch focus group and conduct field research with the 7 new flavors (month 2);

 - Refine the 3 chosen flavors for launch (month 2).